snok/flake8-type-checking/README.md

 | TC003 | Found multiple type checking blocks |
 | TC004 | Move import out of type-checking block.
 Import is used for more than type hinting. |

-### Disabled by default
+### Forward reference codes

-Codes related to forward reference management should probably be activated, but since there are two different ways of managing them, they are disbaled by default and you need to choose one of them.
+These code ranges are opt-in.
+They represent two different ways of solving the same problem, so please only choose one.

 `TCH100` and `TCH101` manage forward references by taking advantage of [postponed evaluation of annotations](https://www.python.org/dev/peps/pep-0563/).